 1) DOMAIN NAME AND HOSTING

-The first step into the travel blog-o-verse is picking your name.
+The second step into the travel blog-o-verse is picking your name (also called a URL address).
 You want to make it fun and recognizable but at the same time think strategically about a name that has some keywords that relate to your blog’s focus.
 Say for example you’re focused on women travelling then Smart Women Travelers is pretty good.
 The advantage of having a name like this is that every time someone searches for “women travelers”, your site will get a leg up on rankings.
 That being said, there are a ton of examples of where people have just gone with whatever.
 Going Awesome Places besides being memorable doesn’t do so much for search unless someone is searching “going to awesome places”.